 Interestingly, a child’s wishes is not one of the primary considerations the Court must take into account in deciding the best interests of the child.
 The two primary considerations are the benefit of the child having a meaningful relationship with both parents and protecting the child from harm.

 The more appropriate question is what weight the Court will apply to your child’s wishes.
 Your child’s level of maturity, insight and understanding are other important considerations.
 The Court will also consider whether your child’s wishes are well informed and whether your child has been influenced by their parents.

-The Court can be assisted by an independent evaluation of the child by way of a family consultant, or single/Court expert, who will meet with your child and provide a report to the court as to your child’s understanding of the current parenting arrangements, based on their assessed maturity level and capacity to make decisions.
+The Court can be assisted by an independent evaluation of the child by way of a court child expert, who will meet with your child and provide a report to the court as to your child’s understanding of the current parenting arrangements, based on their assessed maturity level and capacity to make decisions.
 The appointment of an Independent Children’s Lawyer who meets with the children can also assist in providing an independent view of what is in the child’s best interests.

 The recent case of Garram & Garram FamCAFC 239 has an important discussion around the consideration of the child’s views.
 This case was an appeal by the mother of the primary judgment made in August 2019 for the children to live with the father.
 In this case, the elder child who was 15 years of age had expressed a view to live with the mother, and the younger child who was 12 years of age had expressed a view to live with the father.
 Both children also expressed clear views to remain living together.

 A ground of the mother’s appeal was that the primary judge failed to have any proper regard to the wishes of the elder child and/or to the wishes of both children to remain together.
 First, it was said that as the elder child was nearly 16 years old, there was a greater responsibility on the primary judge to explain why the elder child’s wishes should be rejected.